SirRyu99/Just-Cause-3-autosplitter/README.md

 ## How to set it up:

-Either go to your splits in livesplit and just klick aktivate or if you want to download it manualy follow the steps below:
+Either go to your splits in LiveSplit and just click "activate," or if you want to download it manually, follow the steps below:

 1. Copy the `JC3-LoadRemover` folder to your LiveSplit's "Components" folder.
 2. Open LiveSplit and right-click on the timer.